 Not to mention the time and effort you spent dealing with them in the first place and cleaning up afterwards.

 Only one solution is available: Work with ethical people.
 Although you may not make as much money quickly, it will last longer, and you will feel happier about it.

-Last but not least, learn how to invest in commercial realestate with no money.
-This last commercial real estate investment rule has transformed many developers' life.
-However, very few are able to pull execute the no money down investment strategy.
+Last but not least, learn how to invest in commercial real estate with no money.
+This last commercial real estate investment rule has transformed many developers' lives.
+However, very few are able to execute the no money down investment strategy.

-Spend time learning how to structure deals, negotiate, run number on projects so you can put together investment projects for yourself and your investors in a way that requires little or no money investment from your side.
+Spend time learning how to structure deals, negotiate, run a number of projects so you can put together investment projects for yourself and your investors in a way that requires little or no money investment from your side.

 If you would like to learn more about investing & developing residential and commercial real-estate with little or no money, click here.

 The process of buying a commercial property can be complex, so it's essential to do your homework and work with a qualified real estate agent or broker.
 Here are the basic steps you'll need to follow: